Why Price Always Follows Liquidity

 - If the institution's position is filled → price reverses in their intended direction

-- If more liquidity is needed → price continues to the next pool
+- If more fills are needed → price continues to the next pool

-This explains the common pattern of a high being swept, price reversing, then targeting a low - the institution swept buy-side liquidity to fill sells, then sells push price toward sell-side liquidity.
+This explains the common pattern of a high being swept, price reversing, then targeting a low - the institution swept buy-side orders to fill sells, then sells push price toward sell-side flow.

 Equal Highs Get Taken

 When price makes two or three highs at the same level, it's advertising where stops sit.
 These equal highs almost always get swept eventually.
-The liquidity pool is too obvious for institutions to ignore.
+The stop cluster is too obvious for institutions to ignore.

 Session Levels Get Tested

-Previous day highs and lows are among the most significant liquidity levels.
+Previous day highs and lows are among the most significant liquidity points.
 Watch how often price sweeps a PDH or PDL early in the next session - it's institutional positioning.

 Ranges Break Both Ways

 In a consolidation range, both the high and low will typically get swept before a genuine directional move occurs.
-Price targets the liquidity above, then the liquidity below (or vice versa), then moves directionally once enough positions are filled.
+Price targets the resting orders above, then the orders below (or vice versa), then moves directionally once enough positions are filled.

 "Fake" Breakouts Are Real Sweeps